TheDeathlyCow/thermoo/wiki/docs/entity_attributes.md

 ---
 # Attributes

 Thermoo defines several custom attribute types.
-For a full explanation of how attributes work in general
+For a full explanation of how attributes work in general see the [Minecraft Wiki page on Attributes](https://minecraft.wiki/w/Attribute).
-see: https://minecraft.wiki/w/Attribute.
 This page will just document the attributes provided by Thermoo.

 ## Attributes List